Expedition to Laos 2011

 Vang Vieng is a very popular stop for travelers.
 There are plenty of cheap guest houses, cafes where you can eat on lying and watching movies and very expensive internet.
 The town of Vang Vieng, in my opinion, has nothing to do with Laos and it is the most commercial place I have ever seen.
 In the restaurants there are beds covered with mattresses and cushions and large TVs where the most popular are “Friends” and many other American films.
 There are, of course, offices where you can buy a bus ticket in any direction, even though it sells every hotel.
 Vang Vieng is a great construction site where it’s getting busy and hotels are coming.
 It is also important to choose the right VV site because in some places the party lasts all night.
 I stayed at the Sunset Guest House for only 30000 Kip but instead of this hut I would recommend Lao Villa where against for only 50000 Kip there is room, lounge and breakfast and tea to resist.
 All in all, VV is a perfect place to rest where you can eat well, go for a swim, enjoy good pancakes and have a great massage, grilled fish on bamboo sticks and much more.
 I also recommend playing volleyball or billiards with local Laotians.
 Pose.
 For travelers, however, it should be important what is outside the town.

 In was in Vang Vieng in 2004 and I liked it a lot.
 The bus let me off on an empty road, and then, walking through the sand and gravel, I reached a small deserted village.
-There were also beautiful times and a my travel report on this subject can be read here.

 Why Van Vieng?